Americerura scitiscripta

 Habitat

-Associated with availability; found in areas supporting cherry, poplar, and willow trees, including deciduous woodlands, riparian corridors, and suburban plantings.
+Associated with plant availability; found in areas supporting cherry, poplar, and willow trees, including deciduous woodlands, riparian corridors, and suburban plantings.

 Distribution